Wet and Dry PCB Etching Solutions: Which Process is the Right Solution?

 It does make sense, though, that I’ve worked in positions that make me recognize the PCB etching process.
 When I was just getting started in design, I had very little idea about etching and how it worked.
 But as my experience grew, I was put into positions which required me to have more of a direct understanding of production and manufacturing processes.
 Having this knowledge will allow you to have a smoother transition to production.

-Know the Process Options: What PCB Etching Solutions are Available?
+Know the Process Options: What PCB Etching Solution is Available?

 Etching your PCB is a mandatory step for any sort of PCB production.
 Whether it is a simple prototype or a full-blown manufacturing batch, your board’s connection paths will need to be precisely defined and laid out so that your components will be able to successfully communicate with one another.